contentful/slash-developers/docs/tutorials/ruby/getting-started-with-contentful-and-ruby.md

 ## Installation

 First, you need to install our `contentful` gem.
-To do so, you can do it manually on the console by doing:
+You can do it either manually on the console:

 ~~~ bash
 $ gem install contentful